-The faculty of the School of Planning and Landscape Architecture offer the undergraduate degrees Bachelor of Science (with a major in Environmental Resources), Bachelor of Science in Planning, Bachelor of Science in Landscape Architecture, and Bachelor of Science in Design and the graduate degrees Master of Science (with a major in Environmental Resources) and Master of Environmental Planning.
-The Bachelor of Science in Planning degree offers the major in Urban Planning.
-The Bachelor of Science in Design degree offers the major in Housing and Urban Development.
+The faculty in the School of Planning and Landscape Architecture offer the B.S. degree in Environmental Resources, Bachelor of Science in Planning degree in Urban Planning, Bachelor of Science in Landscape Architecture degree, and Bachelor of Science in Design degree in Housing and Urban Development.

-Urban Planning.
-The Bachelor of Science in Planning (B.S.P.) degree requires four years of study.
+Bachelor of Science in Planning (B.S.P.)

 Following two years of preparatory work, students take two years of courses that include site planning, landscape architecture, urban design, comprehensive planning, socioeconomic and environmental analysis, computer and analytical methods, planning law, and public-policy formulation and administration.
 An internship is required between the third and fourth years.
 Many students continue to specialize in planning at the graduate level.
 Students in planning are exposed to the theories, methods, and interdisciplinary approaches of the profession of planning.

-Landscape Architecture.
-The Bachelor of Science in Landscape Architecture (B.S.L.A.) degree prepares students to be professional landscape architects.
+Bachelor of Science in Landscape Architecture (B.S.L.A.)

+This degree prepares students to be professional landscape architects.
 Students explore the reasons for and the techniques involved in the analysis, planning, and design of the environment, both natural and built.